RandomEtc/heroku-www-redirect/README.md

 ### What

 This is a Heroku "app" that will happily redirect naked domains to their `www` equivalent.
-It takes advantage of the fact that the PHP buildpack vendors Apache and [supports .htaccess files with mod_rewrite rules](http://kennethreitz.com/static-sites-on-heroku-cedar.html).
+It takes advantage of the fact that the [default Heroku PHP buildpack](https://github.com/heroku/heroku-buildpack-php) uses Apache and [supports .htaccess files with mod_rewrite rules](http://kennethreitz.com/static-sites-on-heroku-cedar.html).

 ### Why